Session Type(s): Panel

 Laura Clawson is the labor editor at Daily Kos.
 Previous. she was senior writer at Working America, the community affiliate of the AFL-CIO.
 She has a PhD in sociology from Princeton University and has taught at Dartmouth College and the Princeton Theological Seminary.
 She is the author of “I Belong to This Band, Hallelujah: Community, Spirituality, and Tradition among Sacred Harp Singers.”

 Jeffmd is a law student who has just finished drinking from the firehose that is the first year of law school, but also, more relevantly here, an Editor of Daily Kos Elections.
 Jeff focuses on quantitative analysis and data presentation, much as he did for its predecessor, Swing State Project.
-Redistricting, specifically, holds a special place in his heart, after being saddled with a particularly odious Representative after the 2002 remap in his home state of Maryland (to which the ‘md’ in his nom de blog refers).
-When not pondering the subtleties of the placement of a given set of precincts, Jeff can usually be found eating (or thinking about food), singing to himself (to the chagrin of those around him), or pondering the Federal Rules of Civil Procedure (Rule 12 is his favorite).
+Redistricting holds a special place in his heart, after being saddled with a particularly odious Representative after the 2002 remap in his home state of Maryland (to which the ‘md’ in his nom de blog refers).
+When not reading cases, Jeff can usually be found eating (or thinking about food), singing to himself (to the chagrin of those around him), or pondering the Federal Rules of Civil Procedure (Rule 12 is his favorite).